Autism-Takiwātanga Support & Resources In Aotearoa NZ

 Altogether Autism website screenshot

-All teenagers experience change but for autistic teens this is often particularly challenging.
-At school there's the academic demands, relationships with other teenagers can be complex and there is the constant pressure to think about the future.
+All rangatahi experience change but for autistic rangatahi this is often particularly challenging.
+At school there's the academic demands and relationships with other rangatahi can be complex.
+There is also a constant pressure to think about the future.
 In this life stage, Altogether Autism has articles and lived experience stories dealing with these issues.

 Autism-takiwātanga and language